t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## HTTP/CoAP Status/Response Codes

-{{Section 6 of RFC7231}} defines a set of Status Codes in HTTP that are used by application to indicate whether a request was understood and satisfied, and how to interpret the answer.
+{{Section 6 of RFC7231}} defines a set of Status Codes in HTTP that are assigned by the server to indicate whether a request was understood and satisfied, and how to interpret the answer.
 Similarly, {{Section 5.9 of RFC7252}} defines the set of Response Codes in CoAP.

 The status codes consist of three digits (e.g., "404" with HTTP or "4.04" with CoAP) where the first digit expresses the class of the code.
 Implementations do not need to understand all status codes, but the class of the code must be understood.
-Codes starting with 1 are informational; the request was received and being processed.
+Codes starting with 1 are informational; the request was received and being processed (not available in CoAP).
 Codes starting with 2 indicate a successful request.
-Codes starting with 3 indicate redirection; further action is needed to complete the request.
+Codes starting with 3 indicate redirection; further action is needed to complete the request (not available in CoAP).
 Codes stating with 4 and 5 indicate errors.
-The codes starting with 4 mean client error (e.g., bad syntax in the request) whereas codes starting with 5 mean server error; there was no apparent problem with the request, but server was not able to fulfill the request.
+The codes starting with 4 mean client error (e.g., bad syntax in the request) whereas codes starting with 5 mean server error; there was no apparent problem with the request, but the server was not able to fulfill the request.

 Responses may be stored in a cache to satisfy future, equivalent requests.
 HTTP and CoAP use two different patterns to decide what responses are cacheable.
 In HTTP, the cacheability of a response depends on the request method (e.g., responses returned in reply to a GET request are cacheable).
 In CoAP, the cacheability of a response depends on the response code (e.g., responses with code 2.04 are cacheable).
-This difference also leads to slightly different semantics for the codes starting with 2; for example, CoAP does not have a 2.00 response code whereas 200 ("OK") is commonly used with HTTP.
+This difference also leads to slightly different codes starting with 2; for example, CoAP does not have a 2.00 response code whereas 200 ("OK") is commonly used with HTTP.

 # REST Constraints